rafaginard/seq_nms_yolo/README.md

 ---

 ## Introduction
-This was run in Ubuntu 18.04.4 LTS
+This was run in Ubuntu 18.04.4 LTS has been tested with CUDA v10.1 if you need any other version you must modify the Makefile and recompile.
 ![](img/index.jpg)

 This project combines **YOLOv2**([reference](https://arxiv.org/abs/1506.02640)) and **seq-nms**([reference](https://arxiv.org/abs/1602.08465)) to realise **real time video detection**.